PEDESTRIAN, BICYCLE, MOTORCYCLE, SCHOOL BUS, WINTER DRIVING

 No person may pass or attempt to pass a school bus in a motor vehicle on the right-hand, passenger-door side of the bus when the school bus is displaying the pre-warning flashing amber signals.

 Violations of either of these paragraphs is a Gross Misdemeanor

 For safety sake, stop your vehicle when you see the flashing yellow lights.

-- In 52% of the crashes the school bus driver had no contributing factor.
+- In 51% of the crashes the school bus driver had no contributing factor.
 For the other 48% the 2 main contributing factors were distraction and failure to yield.
-The most commonly cited contributing factors attributed to the “other driver” was inattention/distraction, (16%) weather (14%) and skidding (13%)
+The most commonly cited contributing factors attributed to the “other driver” was inattention/distraction, (21%) failure to yield (15%) and following too closely (11%)

 - Minnesota’s Ted Foss Move Over Law requires motorists on multi-lane highways to move one lane away from emergency vehicles with flashing lights on the roadway or shoulder

 To put it simply:

 - If you are traveling on a roadway with two of more lanes, you must keep a lane away when passing a stopped ambulance, fire truck, or law enforcement vehicle.

 - If you are not able to safely move a lane away, reduce your speed.